johnsosoka/ifpa-api-python/CONTRIBUTING.md

 ## How to Report Bugs

-If you find a bug in the SDK, please open an issue on [GitHub Issues](https://github.com/jscom/ifpa-sdk/issues) with:
+If you find a bug in the package, please open an issue on [GitHub Issues](https://github.com/jscom/ifpa-api/issues) with:

 1. **Clear Title**: Describe the bug in one sentence
 2. **Description**: Detailed description of the issue